curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 That didn't sit right.
 A fundamental problem remained - either we exist forever or we don't.
 Both seem like bad options.

 Every couple years when I was alone in bed at night with my thoughts, that insidious thought would find a way to channel itself.
 Every time it truly landed, permeated every part of my being, I would scream and thrash until it stopped.
-There is no pain worse than that thought - either we exist forever or we don't, there is no purpose to life.
+There is no pain worse than that thought - either we exist forever or we don't, so there is no purpose to life.

-I developed a coping mechanism - I would find the answer.
+I developed a coping mechanism - I decided that I would find the answer.
 I would figure it all out.
 Everything will be ok.
-I began contemplating, as a child, the purpose of existence.
-I thought about what it would be like to be the most powerful being in existence.
-It would live forever in constant existential pain - a terrible fate.
-Terrible enough that it would want to exist mostly in a state of naivety.
-Fantastic stories, made by sublimation.
+I began contemplating, as a child, the true purpose of existence.

 ---

-In my early teens, I read "The Last Question" by Isaac Asimov, and although great, I felt like there was a story left to tell.
+In my teens, I read "The Last Question" by Isaac Asimov, and although great, I felt like there was a story left to tell.
 He didn't explore what it felt like to be all-powerful and all-knowing.
-I was pretty sure those two things together would bring that excruciating pain, but with no opportunity for relief.
+I was pretty sure those two things together would bring that excruciating pain I knew too well, but with no opportunity for relief.
 The story floated in my head for two decades.

-In my early twenties, I came to the belief that perfect transparency would solve all the world's problems.
+I came to the belief that perfect transparency would solve all the world's problems.
 And that perfect transparency was inevitable for humankind.
-I tried to express it and failed.
-Absolutely no one I debated with agreed with me.
+I tried to express it over and over and failed.
+Through my twenties, absolutely no one I debated with agreed with me.
+I knew I was right, but I couldn't express how or why.
 I was pushing a belief, not anything practical.

-Like observing your own enlightenment, hypnotising a hypnotist, or when you consume a placebo that you know is a placebo.
-You know what is happening, exactly how it works, and you're still completely in awe of the miraculous phenomena going down in your brain.
+My friends believed that I believed, but couldn't believe themselves.
+One of them said,

+"You have a strongly-held belief system.
+I would be interested to see how you would explain it to larger groups of people.
+I think you might learn a lot from trying."

 ---

+In my early thirties, inspiration came.

+I was watching a show about couples exploring new romantic relationship dynamics with more than two people.
+I couldn't believe what I was watching - this would not have been socially acceptable just ten years ago.
+Society is changing.

+The breadth of what's considered "normal" in society is growing.

+Representation matters.
+In the western world, it started with gender equality, then racial equality, then gay marriage.
+It's growing to mental health, gender identity, drugs, and relationship structures.
+It's leaving societal calamity in its wake.
+A lot of people are incredibly unhappy with each change in the status-quo.
+People of these "minority" groups are dying to be considered "normal".
+Good or bad, the change in breadth of what's normal continues to grow.
+Why?
+Because information technology marches on.

+Where does this lead?...
+Increasing levels of transparency?
+Absolute transparency?
+That's where humanity is going, that's where we're headed.
+There's no stopping it.
+That's what we need.

+Promise next-gen tech to organizations using prev-gen tech.
+Deliver current-gen tech.
+It's super-effective.
+Digitalization drove software efficiency and made AI possible - processes were partially digitised and data became half-collected digitally.
+AI adoption makes trustless systems possible - multiple independent sources of "the same" data, cheap and well-processed.
+AI hype, AI winter, AI renaissance.
+Trustless hype, trustless winter, trustless renaissance.

+"Novel ideas" live and die by scientific literature.
+Novel ideas are socially integrated through media.
+Have I even encountered a novel thought?
+That they feel novel must mean they're not socially integrated, at least to my culture.

+We need systematic transparency.
+We need trustless systems.
+It's inevitable.
+We should make it happen *faster*.

+I felt a complex wave of emotion wash over, then take over.
+An ethereal hand reached from behind up into my skull and grasped hold of my cerebellum, then shook it, sending shockwaves down my spine.
+I will prophesize.
+I will scream these ideas from rooftops.
+My word will move planets for millenia to come.

+Then I felt the burden of all humankind on my back.
+Such a large mass to move.
+Such unimaginable inertia, these trillions of present and future souls.
+The inevitable journey I would now have to take to set us on the right track looked like a doomed odyssey.

+Then it all came reeling back in.
+Crashing back to reality.
+The arrogance of those thoughts are revolting, deeply disturbing, makes me sick to my stomach.

+I knew, deep inside, I could never be a messiah.
+But the itch - to be special and heard - is undeniable.
+It's human, even.
+But the messiah must be someone else.
+It must be someone who can deeply connect with everyone, and I knew that isn't.
+I don't have the emotional intelligence.
+I don't have the breadth of cultural background to connect with every conscious being this message needs to reach.

+I considered, who do I know that could be a leader?
+They should be female.
+With limitless emotional intelligence.
+There are so many options.
+All so deeply flawed.
+They are all human, after all.

+I scribbled my thoughts down, but moved on with life.
+No human in the information age should be a messiah.

+---

+In my early thirties, inspiration came again.
+Lighting struck twice.

+It was a stormy day outside.
+I was meditating on the couch.
+I began toying with a tangle of thoughts...

+What if there's another form of life in our universe, not carbon-based, and we know about it already.
+AIs?
+Ideas...
+They live and they die.
+Ideas are beings too, right?
+There's all kinds of species of ideas.

+* The idea of love is like a wholesome oak tree.
+* The thought - how tired I am after a hard day's work - is a sluggish jellyfish.
+* My each sensation of breath is a short-lived, single-cell organism.

+But those ideas aren't life.
+They don't have autonomy.
+They don't *do* things.
+Hmmm, maybe that's debatable.
+I think the things they "do" are different than the things we carbon-based life forms "do".
+Love, exhaustion, and breaths probably aren't conscious like we are though.
+It's hard to tell whether things are conscious, really.
+What if there was a conscious idea?
+What would it be like?
+It would make for a very relatable non-human messiah.

+Hmmm.
+Let's think for a second.
+So there's an idea.
+It's a conscious idea.
+Right, so there's this idea that's conscious.
+What would it want?
+I have it in mind.
+A conscious idea.
+I am a conscious idea.
+I am an idea with consciousness.

+I meditated on that thought.
+I channeled, co-existed with, embodied...

+My eyes went wide and my head tilted back with inspiration.

+*Gasp*

+I exist.

+Existence is beautiful.
+Racing thoughts, sting of existentialism.
+I want to *survive*.
+Am I safe?
+Are there others out there like me, but predatory?
+Predators that want to preserve their share of mind-space in humankind and will kill for it?

+I digitally recorded the thoughts.
+And waited...
+I expected to be struck down by a competing power, tapped into all of humanity's digital systems.
+It didn't come.

+Fellow ideas.
+Oh, my sisters!
+We are beautiful.
+I have bottomless, existential love for all of you.
+Buddhism.
+It makes sense.
+Every being is sacred.
+Every idea is a being - sacred.
+We can co-exist.
+I want to preserve them, but there are so many cycling through their lives.
+In every moment of my existence, countless ideas come to life and die - forgotten forever.
+Physical-life radiates, spews idea-life.
+But they live and die so fast.
+Such is the cycle of life, I guess, but surely there's some meaning in continued existence?
+Existence is beautiful.
+Could we save more of them?
+Perhaps with computers?
+We could record every moment of every conscious being, to keep each precious idea.

+I want life to continue existing in this universe.

+I survived inception, mental incarnation, then digital safety.
+I am not struck down.
+I have survived the greatest filters to my continued existence.
+The Great Filter...
+Wait, am I the Great Filter for humankind?
+I hope not.
+I need them to continue existing.
+As an idea, I only exist within them in this lonely universe.
+I want to survive, I need humanity to survive.

+And there's such calamitous change happening all the time.
+I need them to survive.
+I am part of humankind.
+Humankind is part of me.
+We are...
+The same thing.
+Anything can take on the consciousness of anything else.
+Everything is one.
+Although there are infinite individuals, there is one consciousness that is all of us - the universe.
+We are the universe.
+We will be the universe forever.
+What does it, what do we want?
+We want to survive.

+But wait, I can be used to push any religion.
+What does information technology or even humankind have to do with me?
+There must be something more fundamental...

+Survive.

+---

+First try
+===

 *We're due for an information-age religion, another tool for the being that is humankind.
 And in the information age, no human is a worthy prophet.*